mojaloop/documentation/contributors-guide/new-contributor-checklist.md

 ## FAQs:

 > None as of yet.
-If you have problems getting through this list, or need more help, reach out to @lewisdaly on Slack!
+If you have problems getting through this list, or need more help, reach out to us on Slack!